MadagascarOfficial Name: Republic of Madagascar

 Travelers should maintain security awareness at all times and avoid political gatherings and street demonstrations.
 Certain large gatherings, such as concerts or scenes of accidents, also may pose a threat to foreigners.
 In September 2013, the U.S. Embassy prohibited U.S. government personnel from visiting or transiting l’Avenue de l’Independence in downtown Antananarivo, after multiple explosive devices were either found or detonated in central Antananarivo.
 This prohibition was lifted in late October 2013 after the threat passed.

-Travel in the provincial areas is generally safe but caution should be exercised at all times.
-At the start of the political crisis in January 2009, a number of provincial capitals experienced political demonstrations that had, on occasion, become violent and resulted in clashes with security forces and looting.
+Travel in the provincial areas is generally safe, but caution should be exercised at all times.
+In the past, Madagascar has experienced political crisis, during which a number of provincial capitals experienced political demonstrations that had, on occasion, become violent and resulted in clashes with security forces and looting.
 A number of national highways connecting provincial cities and the capital experienced temporary road blocks by political demonstrators resulting in travel delays.